 Re-entry students must provide documentation of satisfactory physical examination if re-entry is granted.

-Re-entry students must complete all admission requirements and the newest OTA handbook will be followed.
+Re-entry students must complete all admission and clinical requirements and be responsible for the costs associated with these requirements.

-Updated transcripts must be on file with the Admissions office and the OTA office along with a blue counseling sheet indicating general education courses have been completed.
+Updated transcripts must be on file with the Admissions office and the OTA office along with an updated advisement sheet from counseling sheet indicating general education courses have been completed.

 Limitations on re-entry: